larkin/larkin.github.com/_posts/2013-02-27-configuring-a-static-asset-pipeline-with-django-and-heroku.markdown

 ---
 title: Configuring a Static Asset Pipeline with Django and Heroku
-layout: main
+layout: post
 ---

 *Note:* this is a repost of something I originally wrote while at Refer.ly.
-You can find the original post [here.][original-post]
+You can find the original post [here][original-post].

 Recently, I was tasked with overhauling the asset pipeline for a Django application being hosted on Heroku.
 The idea being that we want static files to deploy seamlessly when we push new code and yet maintain a different set of static files while working in development, staging, and on production.
 Additionally, user-uploaded media should work as expected: on production it should be uploaded to S3 and in development it should be stored locally.